girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Regression Analysis/README.md

 - Visualize the predicted and actual test values
 - Perform regression analysis using r2 score on all 4 scenarios!

+## Regression Use Cases
+- Students score based on number of hours studied
+- Predicting crop yields based on the amount of rainfall
+- Predicting salary based on years of experience
+- Predicting revenue based on advertising spending
+- Predicting patient blood pressure based on drug dosage

 ## Metric
 - R2 Score : R2 score or the coefficient of determination refers to the proportion of the variation in the dependent variable that is predictable from the independent variable.

+## Performance
+R2 Score for linear model and linear data : 6802.77957

+R2 Score for linear model and logistic data : 5411.00000

+R2 Score for logistic model and linear data : 0.26699

+R2 Score for logistic model and logistic data : 0.25000

 ## Conclusion
 The regression analysis helps in understanding the implementation and performance of regression models through various datasets.
 It also helps figure out how performance increases and decreases as per the model and dataset used; with the help of evaluation metrics such as r2 score.